-So, to summarize we have looked at the path generation problem using the velocity analysis problem, we have looked at 2 examples 1 is of the open chain 2RR manipulator and the other is the closed chain RPR manipulator.
-So, with that I will conclude the lecture.
+So, to summarize we have looked at the path generation problem using the velocity analysis problem.
+We have looked at two examples, one is of the open chain 2R manipulator and the other is the closed chain 3 RPR manipulator.
+So, with that I will conclude this lecture.